 Employment and Salary Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), high school teachers accounted for nearly 1 million jobs in 2012.
-High school teachers can expect slower than average job growth between 2012 and 2022, according to the BLS, with the greatest demand expected in the South and West.
-Additionally, the BLS reported that the median annual salary for high school teachers was $55,050 in 2012.
+High school teachers can expect an average job growth of 6% between 2014 and 2024, according to the BLS, with the greatest demand expected in the South and West.
+Additionally, the BLS reported that the median annual salary for high school teachers was $57,200 in 2015.

 Alternate Career Options

-With a bachelor's degree in biology or a similar field, including laboratory experience, these technicians assist medical and biological scientists in their lab experiments and tests.
-As of May 2012, biological technicians earned a median annual salary of $39,750 and could expect average job growth of 10% from 2012-2022, the BLS said.
+With a bachelor's degree in biology or a similar field and laboratory experience, these technicians assist medical and biological scientists in their lab experiments and tests.
+As of May 2015, biological technicians earned a median annual salary of $41,650 and could expect average job growth of 5% from 2014-2024, according to the BLS.